USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 **Step 4-5: Setting Months for a Control Measure.** Adding and removing `Months` to which a control measure applies works similarly to adding and removing sectors.
 For this exercise, specify some particular months to which the measure should apply (e.g., **March**, **April**, and **May**).

-*Note: the feature of setting specific months for which a measure applies is effective only when applying measures to monthly emission inventories.
-Specifying months in this way is not effective when applying measures to annual emission inventories.*
+*Note: the feature of setting specific months for which a measure applies is effective only when applying measures to monthly emissions inventories.
+Specifying months in this way is not effective when applying measures to annual emissions inventories.*

 To set the months back to All Months, select all of the months in the `Months` list by clicking on the first month, scrolling to the last month in the list, and using **shift-click** with your mouse to select all  of the months in the list.
 Click `Remove` to remove specific months and to set the measure to be applicable to all months.